ideasonpurpose/ansible-playbooks/README.md

 The `bootstrap.rb` script sets up ssh keys and adds the admin user to `sudoers`.
 This is necessary for playbooks to run without password prompts.

 ### Running Locally
-The playbooks can also be run locally by adding `--connection=local` and targeting localhost: `--extra-vars "target=localhost"`
+The playbooks can also be run locally by targeting localhost and setting connection to local:

+    $ ansible-playbook user.yml --extra-vars "target=localhost" --connection=local

+### Admin accounts
+Don't name your admin account `admin`.
+That's one of the first names automated attacks will try to connect to.

 ## Warning
-I'm going to assume that if you've gone so far as to get Ansible running and have downloaded these playbooks, then you probably have a bit of an understanding about how this stuff works and how much damage it could do.
+Assuming you've gone so far as to get Ansible running and have downloaded these playbooks, you should probably understand how this stuff works and how much damage it could do.
 But just in case, **These playbooks will remove data, destroy accounts and wreak havok if pointed to the wrong account.** Please be careful, keep backups and read the code before running it.

 ### Tasks
 Here are a few of the things these playbooks accomplish: